mattschlosser/bus/README.md

 2. Running `npm install`

-3. Ensuring your `bud.db` sqlite3 db is in the root of the project
+3. Ensuring your `bus.db` sqlite3 db is in the root of the project

 4. Running `node . `